w3c/wai-wcag-em/scope.md

 ### Particular Types of Digital Products

 This methodology is applicable to a broad variety of digital products.
 The following provides considerations for particular situations.

-Note that in some products, situations overlap; this list non-exclusive and non-exhaustive:
+<div class="note">This is not an exhaustive list.</div>

 <dl>